virtudesp/sisane-server/README.md

-# bauxer server
+# sisane-server

-  * bauxer server provides a template to easy build small and medium AJAX projects with the following technologies:
+  * sisane-server provides a template to easy build small and medium AJAX projects with the following technologies:
     * J2EE servlets, MySQL, Gson, Maven, CORS, Bonecp, Layered architecture: control-service-dao-database
-  * Because software development trends naturaly to be complex, bauxer is intended to be easy and keep simple all the process. bauxer server is used to teach web application development to vocational students and to qualify them to join the workforce maket of developers in a tiny period of time. bauxer was designed to avoid spaghetti code and complexity as far as possible, and brings an aid in structurate code development.
+  * Because software development trends naturaly to be complex, sisane-server is intended to be easy and keep simple all the process. sisane-server is used to teach web application development to vocational students and to qualify them to join the workforce maket of developers in a tiny period of time. sisane-server was designed to avoid spaghetti code and complexity as far as possible, and brings an aid in structurate code development.
   * Provides a layered J2EE environment to easy server web development.
   * The project has low amount of generic code, that makes it perfect to be simple.
   * Instructions: